bbh/tlalokes/README.txt

 WARNING

-  2.0 alpha is a development version, right now is not for production.
+  2.0 alpha is a development version, test it and report :)

 CREDITS